Low-temperature quantum thermometry boosted by coherence generation: results

 Our probe is a single qubit placed outside the thermal bath (Fig.~\ref{fig1}), and we wish to perform local measurements on this probe qubit.
 Therefore, by using the transformation given in Eq.~(\ref{eq:transformation}), the reduced state of the probe qubit in the local basis is given by

 where the diagonal (populations) and off-diagonal (coherences) terms are determined by

 respectively.
-In addition to free Hamiltonian and coherent interaction parameters $\omega_p,\omega_1$ and $g_1$, through $\theta_1$ and $\Omega$, both the coherence and populations of the probe qubit carry information on the temperature of the sample.
-In contrast to thermalized probes with the sample, such a non-thermal probe state allows us to manipulate QFI with additional terms associated with the temperature dependent coherences.
-We shall explore different system parameter regimes to search for multiple peaks and enhancement thermal sensitivity effects in the low temperature regimes in QFI, computed by using Eq.~(\ref{eq:TLSfisher}).
+In addition to the free Hamiltonian and coherent interaction parameters $\omega_p,\omega_1$ and $g_1$, through $\theta_1$ and $\Omega$, both the coherence and populations of the probe qubit carry information on the temperature of the sample.
+In contrast to thermalized probes with the sample, such a non-thermal probe state allows us to manipulate QFI with additional terms associated with the temperature-dependent coherences.
+We shall explore different system parameter regimes to search for multiple peaks and enhancement of thermal sensitivity effects in the low-temperature regimes in QFI, computed by using Eq.~(\ref{eq:TLSfisher}).
 It is worth noting that the QFI is computed by considering the local measurements on our probe qubit.

 The complete expression for the QFI is too cumbersome to report here.
 We depict QFI $\mathcal{F}_{Q}$, and absolute coherence $\abs{c}$ in the probe as a function of the bath temperature $T$ for different values of coupling strength $g$ in Figs.~\ref{fig2}(a) and~\ref{fig2}(b), respectively.
 It is immediately evident that the lower peak in the QFI is associated with the coherence developed in the probe qubit.
 By increasing the ancilla-probe coupling strength, coherence in the probe qubit become larger, thus enhancing the probe's thermal sensitivity at lower temperatures.
 It is often useful to evaluate the relative error bound in estimating the temperature for the performance of a given probe~\cite{Mukherjee2019,glatthard2022bending}.
 We discuss the relative error bound in the case of our scheme in Appendix~\ref{app:relative}.